EcmaTC53/spec/docs/Hardware Components/sensors/AmbientLight-Proximity-STMicroelectronics-VL6180.md

 ### Properties of Sample Object
-`VL6180` extends the `AmbientLight` and `Proximity` sample objects to include the following properties.
+Samples returned from `VL6180` instances include the `lightmeter` and `proximity` objects defined, respectively, in the `AmbientLight` and `Proximity` Sensor Classes and the following additional properties.

 The instance can be configured to provide less information on each sample, as described above.